Making Maternal Health A Priority

 By the Numbers: When compared to the World Health Organization's maternal mortality rate, the U.S. ranks 55th.
 Maternal deaths across the U.S. more than doubled over the course of two decades, and the tragedy unfolded unequally, according to a study in the Journal of the American Medical Association.
 Black mothers died at the nation's highest rates, while the largest increases in deaths were found in American Indian and Native Alaskan mothers.

-• Our programs are featured on Viewpoint with Dennis Quaid, an educational program airing on public TV stations across the U.S. Watch it here.
+- Our programs are featured on Viewpoint with Dennis Quaid, an educational program airing on public TV stations across the U.S.